-Exploring the Aqueduct
+Exploring The Roman Aqueduct

 What most visitors see is the aqueduct bridge, the central part of the construction.
 It meets the city walls at the Postigo del Consuelo (close to the Tourist Information Office).
 Here you can climb up a set of stairs almost to the top of the aqueduct, where you will get a wonderful view of the arches and of the surrounding countryside.